 The Union Cycliste Internationale or UCI sets the rules of artistic Cycling.
 The UCI calls for a minimum of five wheels, one front, and four rears.
 The UCI sets a minimum front/rear wheel size of 1.50″.
 The UCI also sets a minimum of three gears, a maximum of 10 gears, and five speeds.

 The UCI also sets a minimum of three brakes, one front, and two rears.
 A minimum of three brakes is required.
 A maximum of four brakes is allowed.
-The UCI also sets a minimum width of the bicycle frame.
+The UCI also sets a minimum width for the bicycle frame.
 The minimum width is set at 1340mm.

 Equipment of the sports